-I know.
-Summer isn’t over yet.
-It may seem a little early to be thinking about a strategic planning guide for 2019.
-It isn’t.
-Whether you’re in Cincinnati or anywhere in America, it’s time to make plans so next year is your best ever.
+Consider this your thumbnail strategic planning guide for 2019.
+Whether you’re in Cincinnati or anywhere in America, it’s always a good time to make plans so next year is your best ever.

 In the last fifteen years I’ve helped facilitate and implement over 450 strategic plans.
 Here are some of the more common issues that CEOs and business leaders think about when it comes to strategic planning.